Aliases for IL5 Gene

 GeneCards Summary for IL5 Gene

 IL5 (Interleukin 5) is a Protein Coding gene.
-Diseases associated with IL5 include gastroenteritis and eosinophilic gastroenteritis.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
+Diseases associated with IL5 include allergic hypersensitivity disease and pulmonary eosinophilia.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include cytokine activity and interleukin-5 receptor binding.

 UniProtKB/Swiss-Prot for IL5 Gene